PredictionIO/PredictionIO-Docs/source/deployment/distributed.rst

 The Hadoop distribution is a large collection of components for building clusters that is capable of highly parallelized computation and distributed storage.
-Scaling Hadoop is a very board topic itself.
+Scaling Hadoop is a very broad topic itself.
 In this section, we are going to touch a couple aspects briefly that are specific to PredictionIO.
 For full details of scaling Hadoop, please refer to http://hadoop.apache.org/.